pagopa-archive/io-functions/README.md

 The currently supported scopes can be found in the [Azure API Authentication middleware](https://github.com/teamdigitale/digital-citizenship-functions/blob/master/lib/utils/middlewares/azure_api_auth.ts#L27).

+#### Authorization by client IP

+Authorization of API requests can be restricted by client IP.
+This access permission can be configured in the `Service` objects, through the `authorizedCidrs` attribute.
+This attribute must contain all the allowed CIDRs and IPs.
+See the documentation of [cidr-matcher](https://www.npmjs.com/package/cidr-matcher) for example values.

+If the `authorizedCidrs` attribute for a service is not set (default), the API will accept request from any IPs for that `Service`.

+If the `authorizedCidrs` attribute for a service is set, the API will respond with a `Not Authorized` response to requests originating from IPs that don't match at least one of the provided CIDRs or IPs.

 ## Monitoring and instrumentation

 ### Application events